-Whether or not journeyman has to complete exams often depends on the state and the level of regulation that may or may not exist there.
+Whether or not a journeyman has to complete exams often depends on the state and the level of regulation that may or may not exist there.

-In some states an individual journeyman level status before issuing permits, creating plans or becoming an instructor.
+In some states an individual journeyman level status before issuing permits, creating plans, or becoming an instructor.

 Joining the Construction Union

-To join a construction union, you must be a journeyman level tradesman.
-There are a variety of benefits of joining a construction union including: higher wages, benefits, working conditions, and increased bargaining power.
+To join a construction union, you must be a journeyman-level tradesman.
+There are a variety of benefits of joining a construction union including higher wages, benefits, working conditions, and increased bargaining power.